kevinyswong/kevinyswong.github.io/index.md

   Like Durrheim and Dixon,
   <a href="https://scholar.google.com/citations?user=JE85Ie8AAAAJ&hl=en">Lawrence Bobo</a>
-  proposed a similar idea on the modern, free-market form of discrimination since the collapse of legalized segregation.
+  proposed a similar idea on the modern, free-market form of racial discrimination since the collapse of legalized segregation.
 Bobo, in the 1997 book,
   <a href="https://doi.org/10.5040/9798216188131">RACIAL ATTITUDES IN THE 1990S</a>
   gave his approach a name he included in his chapter title, LAISSEZ-FAIRE RACISM.
 In Bobo's words: